Have you ever watched someone perform a bodyweight exercise and gasped in awe at their level of skill?

 4. Lift legs and hold straight in the air.

-5. Lift legs and hold straight in the air and then lower than slowly to the ground.
+5. Lift legs and hold them straight in the air and then lower than slowly to the ground.

 6. Kick your legs into the flag and hold.